Langkawi Parks & Nature

 The place has a number of rice fields where rice is cultivated and harvested.
 The Heritage Gallery is a rice museum that showcases the history and evolution of rice cultivation & harvesting in the Langkawi with its many exhibits & display, and also explains how paddy is grown.
 The complex also has a herbal garden, viewing gallery, a Garden of Variety where you can yourself try your hand in cultivating paddy, couple of restaurants and a spa.
 Take a guided tour.
 It is located in Pantai Cenang and the admission is free.

 This is a dairy farm and a park, and home to over 100 buffaloes.
-The farm is set up in a picturesque settings having vast stretch of greenery with backdrop of Gunung Raya and Mount Mat Cincang mountains.
+The farm is set up in a picturesque settings with vast stretch of greenery and backdrop of Gunung Raya and Mount Mat Cincang mountains.
 It produces many milk products including cheese (including Mozarella cheese), ice creams, lassi, milk and yogurts.
 A cafe here sells the products as well as beef steaks.
-There are also rides offered on buffalo back and carts.
+Rides are also offered on buffalo back and carts.

 Eagle feeding is a great spectacle that takes place at a calm water area on Kilim river.
 Large number of reddish brown eagles hover around the sky and dive with great speed to grab the food thrown into the water from the boats.